sotosgeo/HoloLens2LabAssistant/README.md

 # Development Goals

 1. Optimize OpenCV ArUCO tracking, because the current implementation is very taxing on the HoloLens 2
+2. Track the location of the lab components (switches, measurement tools etc.) using ArUco markers, for faster set-up of the exercises
-2. Implement "smarter" connection understanding for finding out student's errors
+3. Implement "smarter" connection understanding for finding out student's errors